darkroomengineering/aniso/README.md

 ## Aniso

-Aniso is an open-source ASCII tool built by Studio Freight to generate and customize character-based imagery.
+An open-source ASCII tool built by Studio Freight to generate and customize character-based imagery.

 <br/>